MetaCell/c-elegans-app/README.md

 This command will apply the necessary migrations to the file db and populate it.

+### 3D Data and Data for Local Development

+Data files that are related to the 3D artifacts, segmentation, EM Images, ..., can be placed in local in the `data` folder of this repository.
+The development settings are configured to automatically fetch files from this folder instead of the bucket (which is configured for the docker compose and k8s deployment).

 ### Populate the Docker Compose DB

 First, you need to have your docker compose services running (ensure you are running the `docker compose -f deployment/docker-compose.yaml up` command).
-Then, run the following script that will take all the data from `raw-data`, process them and insert them in the postgresql db
+Then, run the following script that will take all the data from `data/db-raw-data`, process them and insert them in the postgresql db

 ```
 bash applications/visualizer/backend/populate-db.bash compose